dingausmwald/activity-manager-card/README.md

 | .am-due       | Style the date if it's due.
 By default, the text is red. |
 | .am-action    | Style the action column                                  |

+## Changes in this version

+-   Uses entity states (configurable terms like scheduled/due/overdue) instead of date calculations
+-   State calculations are now handled by the Activity Manager integration
+-   Card displays the current state and relative time based on `last_completed` attribute
+-   `showDueOnly` and `soonHours` options work with the new state system

 ## More information

 -   Activities are stored in .activities_list.json in your `<config>` folder
 -   An entity is created for each activity (e.g. `activity_manager.<category>_<activity>`).
-The state of the activity is when the activity is due.
+The state uses configurable terms (default: scheduled/due/overdue).
 You can use this entity to build notifications or your own custom cards.